-- Applicants must provide three letters of reference at the time of their application, with valid contact information for the reference. - The letters of reference must be completed by individuals who have first-hand knowledge of the student's skills, strengths, and weaknesses. - References from friends, family members, relatives, and personal healthcare providers are not appropriate and will not be accepted. - One letter must be from a nationally certified and state-licensed Physician Assistant.
+• Applicants must provide three letters of reference at the time of their application, with valid contact information for the reference.

-- One letter must be from a professor with whom the student completed one or more collegelevel courses. - One letter must be from a healthcare professional (i.e., physician, nurse, healthcare supervisor). - NOTE: References without reservations will receive a point on the Berry PA Program admissions rubric.
+- The letters of reference must be completed by individuals who have first-hand knowledge of the student's skills, strengths, and weaknesses. - References from friends, family members, relatives, and personal healthcare providers are not appropriate and will not be accepted. - One letter must be from a nationally certified and state-licensed Physician Assistant. - One letter must be from a professor with whom the student completed one or more collegelevel courses, or from a supervisor who has worked with the applicant for six months or more. - One letter must be from a healthcare professional (i.e., physician, nurse, healthcare supervisor). - NOTE: References without reservations will receive a point on the Berry PA Program admissions rubric.
 References with reservations will receive no points.